bcwood/alaskahikesearch-11ty/hikes/alyeska-north-face.md

   description: View from the top of the mountain, looking down at Alyeska Resort.
 - slug: alyeska-north-face-3
   description: View of the tram.
+- slug: alyeska-north-face-4
+  description: Stairway to Heaven.
+- slug: alyeska-north-face-5
+  description: View of the switchbacks from the tram.
 trailheads:
 - name: Alyeska Trailhead
   latitude: 60.9697352